 Airflow Capacity (CFM): 1050 to 1350 CFM

-Installation and Setup: Hang or place; remote, timer
+Installation and Setup: Hang ceiling or bench, remote included

 How do we rank products for you?